 A strong, healthy heart beats in a steady rhythm.
-When our hearts beat too quickly, too slowly or in an irregular pattern, that's a potentially serious condition called an arrhythmia.
+But when our hearts beat too quickly, too slowly or in an irregular pattern, that's a potentially serious condition called an arrhythmia.

-Rush electrophysiologist Jeremiah Wasserlauf, MD, MS, who specializes in treating heart rhythm disorders, shares five facts about AFib — including tips to prevent or help manage it.
+Rush electrophysiologist Jeremiah Wasserlauf, MD, MS, who specializes in treating heart rhythm disorders, shares five facts about AFib — including tips to prevent or help manage this condition that affects at least 2.7 million Americans.

 1. Some people with AFib don’t recognize they have symptoms.

-Some people with AFib may not recognize the symptoms, which include palpitations, lightheadedness, shortness of breath, extreme fatigue and chest pain.
-And research shows that up to 30% of AFib episodes cause no symptoms at all.
+Symptoms of AFib can include palpitations, lightheadedness, shortness of breath, extreme fatigue and chest pain.
+But some AFib episodes cause no symptoms at all.

 “Everyone is different,” Wasserlauf says.
 “Some people have obvious symptoms of AFib and other people may experience very little.
 There are some people who realize, after treatment to restore normal rhythm, that they actually feel better and had been limiting their activity because of symptoms of AFib without realizing it.”

-Whether or not you have symptoms, Wasserlauf stresses the importance of regular visits with your primary care provider and seeing a specialist if you've been diagnosed.
+That's why Wasserlauf stresses the importance of regular visits with your primary care provider — and seeing a specialist if you've been diagnosed.

 2. You can help prevent AFib by managing risk factors.